busfahrer/frontendjs/README.md

 > Nanoscopic frontend helper function

+Implements the tiny `h()` function which allows you to save a lot of calls to document.createElement() and the subsequent property changes.

 ## Usage
 - Just use the copy & paste version at the end of this document
 - Alternatively: